-Premature ejaculation is the term given when a man orgasms sooner than he (or his partner) would like.
-It is something that usually happens shortly after penetration, and most who men present with Premature Ejaculation (PE) regularly ejaculate before or within one minute of penetration.
+Premature ejaculation (PE) is when a man orgasms sooner than he (or his partner) would like.
+It usually occurs just before or within one minute of penetration.

-Premature ejaculation can be an embarrassing occurrence, and it can also be frustrating too.
-It may hinder a man forming personal bonds with partners, and it can lead to anxiety and even social avoidance.
-For many men it can damage their intimate (and otherwise healthy) relationships.
+Premature ejaculation can be an embarrassing occurrence, and it can also be frustrating and infuriating.
+It may hinder you from forming personal bonds with partners and may lead to anxiety and damage your intimate (and otherwise healthy) relationships.

-Premature ejaculation can affect men of all ages, however men over 40 years old seem to suffer with it more regularly than those who are younger.
-It is estimated that approximately 30% – 40% of men have a problem with premature ejaculation at some point in their life.
-Primary premature ejaculation affects around 1 in 50 men in England.
+Premature ejaculation can affect men of all ages.
+However, men over 40 years old seem to suffer from it more regularly.
+It is estimated that approximately 20%-30% of men have a problem with premature ejaculation at some point in their life.
+It affects around one in 50 men in England.

-For most men, the only symptom is the premature ejaculation itself.
+For most men, the only symptom is premature ejaculation itself.

-However, suffering from PE can also lead to anxiety or feelings of depression — which is why it’s so important to seek help from a professional before your personal life or mental health starts to suffer too.
+However, suffering from premature ejaculation can also lead to anxiety or feelings of depression — which is why it’s so important to seek help from a professional before your personal life or mental health starts to suffer too.

 Common physical causes of PE include: